Viceroy Los Cabos – The Coolest Hotel in the World?

 As the sun sets over the Sea of Cortéz, head up to the incredible Cielomar Rooftop to gawk at the gorgeous views that spread from the mountains all the way to the ocean.
 A contemporary cocktail-bar-cum-upscale-brasserie with some of the most fabulous views in town.
 And once you’re done taking in the scenery (which can take a while), you’ll realize that the views are perfectly paired with just as fabulous cocktails and food.

 Before dinner, perhaps take a seat at the bar and let the house-mixologists take you on a journey through the wonderful world of tequila, mezcal, sotol and other agave based spirits.
 But don’t hit it too hard, because you will definitely want to be able to remember the excellent food served up here.
 You are now in the contemporary brasserie gastronomy domain.
 Classics from around Latin America are given gentle modern upgrades, and the food is fresh, vibrant and – fun.
-The menu also includes a couple of European inspired dishes like a gorgeous beef carpaccio, served with capers, Parmiggiano cheese and 12 year aged vinegar.
+The menu also includes a couple of European inspired dishes like a gorgeous beef carpaccio, served with capers, Parmiggiano cheese and 12-year aged vinegar.

 You can’t really go wrong at Cielomar, but if you want some pointers – start with the aforementioned carpaccio, some fresh local oysters served with chili cascabel mignonette, the Baja grilled blue shrimp served with curry sauce and green leaves, and definitely the Yellow Fin tuna tartare with cumin oil and crispy garlic chips.
 It’s an explosion of flavors and freshness, and it leaves you wanting more with every bite.
 And you’re in luck, because there IS more.
 There is a whole segment on the menu dedicated to wood-fired main courses and pizzas, and there’s really nothing on it that isn’t up to par – but our favorite continues to be the sizzling signature New York Strip that’s served in a cast iron pan and accompanied by a perfectly balanced bearnaise sauce and an incredibly light layered potato gratin.

 Can you muster some dessert after such a festival of flavors?
 Of course you can.
-Hit up the molten chocolate lava cake served with amarena cherry, fried cacao and yogurt ice cream before you realize you have to head back to the cocktail bar to get another tequila as a post dinner digestif.
+Hit up the molten chocolate lava cake served with amarena cherry, fried cacao and yogurt ice cream before you realize you have to head back to the cocktail bar to get another tequila as a post-dinner digestif.

 Dalia Restaurant

 The most recent addition to the hotel is Dalia, an exclusive but inviting outdoor dining experience that has become immensely popular with tourists and locals alike.
 Dalia is Viceroy’s take on Mediterranean cuisine with a Los Cabos twist.
-The restaurant is a bright garden experience with wooden hues and a slightly club-like feel to it.
+The restaurant is a bright garden experience with wooden hues and a slightly club-like feel.
 It’s modern, but at the same time looks and feels like it has been there forever.

 The menu covers all corners of the Mediterranean, often with a slight nod to Mexican flavors, ranging from Moroccan to Spanish, Italian, French, Greek and Israeli.
 Fava beans, hummus, mussels, Pernod, squash blossoms, parmesan, feta and pita are some of the ingredients that together make up an eclectic menu that’s focused on simplicity and freshness.
 To start, try the Mediterranean spreads served with crudités, or perhaps the grilled octopus served with a puree made from fava beans.
 Then a cold squash blossom soup served with cucumber and mint oil.
-For main, maybe the whole table should explore the seafood platter which features everything from lobster to oysters (and a lot in between), or one of the many excellent homemade pastas.
+For mains, maybe the whole table should explore the seafood platter which features everything from lobster to oysters (and a lot in between), or one of the many excellent homemade pastas.
 A lamb loin served with mint-chard puree, eggplant croquette, tzatziki and cardamom jus is another favorite of ours.

 Nido Restaurant

 Of course you already know you can’t stay at Viceroy Los Cabos without having dinner at Nido.
-This is the iconic restaurant that looks like an upside down birds-nest, located in the middle of the resort and surrounded by the reflecting mirrors of endless water.
+This is the iconic restaurant that looks like an upside down birds-nest, located in the middle of the resort and surrounded by reflecting mirrors of endless water.
 Nido is focused on Pan-Asian flavors, and has an exuberant vibe on most evenings.
 This is your celebratory restaurant, where the cooking happens in the center, and the cocktails are stirred up table-side.

-At Nido, the sushi and sashimi is always fresh, the robatayaki that finishes on the table always a fun topic of conversation, and the many shareable small dishes bring vibrant tastes that set off little flavor-fireworks in your mouth.
+At Nido, the sushi and sashimi is always fresh, the robatayaki that finishes on the table is always a fun topic of conversation, and the many shareable small dishes bring vibrant tastes that set off little flavor-fireworks in your mouth.
 The feeling of dining inside a delicious cocoon is ever-present, and the vibe is exultant, excited and international.

 Nidito Restaurant

 Nido also has a humble but ambitious sister restaurant, where you’ll be spending your beach-lunches.
-Nidito is a miniature version of the birds-nest, a beach bar and casual restaurant that serves up everything from sushi rolls to tacos and fresh salads.
+Nidito is a miniature version of the birds-nest, a beach bar and casual restaurant that serves everything from sushi rolls to tacos and fresh salads.
 And as the mood in the two beachside pools heats up, you’re going to want to order some excellent mezcal-based cocktails to pair with your beach-party spirit.

 When the sun sets over the Sea of Cortéz, on your last evening at the Viceroy, you’ll find yourself on your private terrace, overlooking the ocean, with a glittering moon above and a glass of tequila in your hand.